Konichiwawa/Rockbuster-Movie-Rental-Analysis/README.md

-# Rockbuster_Project
+# Rockbuster Project
 ## Objective
-The objective of this project is to help preprare Rockbuster(a movie rental company) before it can launch its online movie rental service.
-A business analysis must be conducted to answer any key business questions from different departments of the company and to help plan for the launch.
+The objective of this project is to prepare Rockbuster, a movie rental company, for the launch of its online movie rental service.
+A comprehensive business analysis is conducted to address key business questions from various departments and to inform strategic planning for the launch.

-## Data
+# Data
-The Rockbsuter's data consists of information including payment, rental, and customer.
-There are a total of 15 tables containing their specific information when imported to RDBMS and they are documented in the data dictionary.
+The Rockbuster dataset includes detailed information on payments, rentals, and customers.
+It comprises a total of 15 tables, each with specific data, which are imported into a relational database management system (RDBMS) and documented in a data dictionary.

-## Steps & Tools
+Steps & Tools
-- DbVisualizer was used to extract ERD diagram to create a data dictionary for the data.
+- DbVisualizer: Used to extract the Entity-Relationship Diagram (ERD) and create a data dictionary.
-- SQL was used to import the company data and to manipulate and extract data, and to export it as an Excel file.
+- SQL: Used to import, manipulate, and extract data from the database.
+The data was then exported to an Excel file for further analysis.
-- Tableau was used to create data visualizations using the data from the exported Excel file.
+- Tableau: Utilized to create data visualizations from the exported Excel data.

 ## Resources
 [Rockbuster's Data](https://github.com/Konichiwawa/Rockbuster_Project/files/9541754/dvdrental.zip)